AnyLog-co/documentation/queries and info requests.md

 </pre>

 ##### Output the data to a static table on the Query Node
-The output data is redirected to a table on the Query Node.
+With this option, the output data is redirected to a table on the Query Node.
 The database name is ***system_query*** and the table name is specified in the header's value.
-When the query is executed the new query results overwrite the existing query results unless drop is set to false.
+When the query is executed the query results overwrite the existing query results unless drop is set to false.

 Example:
 <pre>